Elaren1/otus-cpp-homework/README.md

 # Nothing to mention yet

 # learning C++
-# creating a first appb
+# creating a first app